trust-mfn-berlin/animals-as-objects/vault/theme.taxonomic-orders.md

 </figure>

-Taxonomy (from the Greek _taxis_, order, and _nomos_, law) refers to ways in which humans classify and categorise their reality.
+Taxonomy (from the Greek ‘taxis’, order, and ‘nomos’, law) refers to ways in which humans classify and categorise their reality.
 Broadly speaking, taxonomies can be found anywhere and can point to all sorts of things; but in biology, taxonomy has come to denote a specific system for ordering and classifying all forms of life. **In this narrower biological sense, taxonomy is a formal system to name, define, and classify groups of organisms, regulated and governed by rules agreed upon by expert communities and international scientific institutions.**

 This formal system has its origins in the work of the Swedish botanist Carl Linnaeus, in the 18th century.[^1] Like many other early naturalists, Linnaeus intended to build a classification that could encompass all of God’s creatures.
 While he did imagine some of the categories he identified as natural classes, he consciously created an artificial system – designed with practical organisational concerns in mind.
 He introduced the standard ranks of kingdom, class, order, genus, and species, and another important standard, the binomial nomenclature – referring to the use of two Latin names to define species.
 Thanks to these features, and to Linnaeus’ own vast compilatory work, his system was extremely successful – and it is still in use today, at least in some crucial formal respects.
 In fact, two different books published by Linnaeus are officially considered the starting point of contemporary botanical and zoological taxonomy, the 1753 _Species Plantarum_, and the 10th edition of the _Systema Naturae_ published in 1758.